 - Enable Experimental QUIC protocol by selecting enable from the drop down list.

-- Click Relaunch Now button located at the bottom of page.
+- Click Relaunch Now button located at the bottom of the page.

-After restarting Chrome open that website again to check whether the problem is solved or not.
+After restarting Google Chrome, open that website again to check whether the problem is solved or not.

 Second Method to fix SSL protocol error

-If the above method don’t work for you try this method to fix security certificate errors by following these instructions.
+If the above method doesn’t work for you try this method to fix security certificate errors by following these instructions.

 - Click on the system clock (bottom right of screen).